doctrine/orm/docs/en/reference/working-with-associations.rst

     }

-Since ``cascade: persist`` is configured for the ``User#commentsAuthored`` association, you can now create a user and persist his comment as follows:
+Since ``cascade: persist`` is configured for the ``User#commentsAuthored`` association, you can now create a user and persist their comments as follows:

 .. code-block:: php